 6.2.
-Distance Metric
+Distance metric

 The definition of the distance metric in Eq.
 (1) is the key to construct discriminative GSS features.
 The first experiment is to explore several possibilities for defining the function d.
-Having obtained the HOG feature of a sliding window, we here test the common distance functions including the L_2 -norm, dot product, χ^2 -distance, and cosine function (for each pair of HOG blocks, the value of d is defined as the mean of the cosine values of the angles between the dominant gradient orientations of the corresponding cells).
+Having obtained the HOG feature of a sliding window, we here test the common distance functions including the Euclidean distance, dot product, $\gamma^2$ -distance, and cosine function (for each pair of HOG blocks, the value of d is defined as the mean of the cosine values of the angles between the dominant gradient orientations of the corresponding cells).
 We evaluate the different combinations of the HOG feature and these types of GSS features by training linear SVMs and testing them on the INRIA dataset.
-The results shown in Figure 6 demonstrate that the addition of our GSS feature gives a significant boost to detection accuracy, which indicates that these GSS features are complementary to HOG indeed.
-Some representative results shown in Figure 7 more specifically demonstrate the enhanced discriminability in the cases functions, the L_2 -norm is the best.
-HOG_GSS (L_2 -norm) is consistently better than HOG, and improves by 0.2 the detection rate at 10^{-1} FPPI.
-In the subsequent experiments, we will use the L_2 -norm based GSS feature.
+The results shown in Fig. 7 demonstrate that the addition of our GSS feature gives a significant boost to detection accuracy, which indicates that these GSS features are complementary to HOG indeed.
+Some representative results shown in Fig. 8 more specifically demonstrate the enhanced discriminability in the cases of occlusion and deformation.
+Compared with the other three types of distance functions, the Euclidean distance is the best.
+HOG\GSS (Euclidean) is consistently better than HOG, and improves by 0.17 the detection rate at $10^{-1}$ FPPI.
+In the subsequent experiments, we will use the Euclidean distance based GSS feature.